Mary Leadbeater: The Rebellion of 1798

 These soldiers in turn exacted reprisals on the locals, killing several inhabitants including the local doctor, Johnston, a childhood friend of Leadbeater.
 She wrote of the killing of her friend: "He was alone and unarmed when seized, and I believe had never raised his hand to injure any one."
-The bodies of those killed lay in the streets of Balliotre and nearby fields and ditches for days as their families were unable to bury them due to the danger of being shot or injured themselves.
+The bodies of those killed lay in the streets of Ballitore and nearby fields and ditches for days as their families were unable to bury them due to the danger of being shot or injured themselves.
 Leadbeater reported that there was no cured bacon sold in Ireland for several months after the rebellion as there was "the well-founded dread of the hogs having fed upon the flesh of men."
 The soldiers sacked the village and burned many houses.
 One of them almost killed Mary Leadbeater, who had to flee with a number of other women.